Henry Julius, Duke of Brunswick-Lüneburg: Politics

 Though a Protestant prince, Henry Julius became a close advisor to the Habsburg emperor Rudolf II.
 From 1600 onwards he stayed at the emperor's court at Prague Castle several times.
 He gained Rudolf's confidence, and was named Geheimrat and his "chief director" in 1607.
 This position gave him much influence in Imperial affairs.
 He also managed to resolve the conflict between Rudolf and his brother, Matthias and assisted in temporarily resolving the differences between Catholic and Protestant estates in the Kingdom of Bohemia.

 A serious conflict occurred between Henry Julius and the Brunswick citizens, when they refused to recognize his overlordship.
 Henry Julius was not willing to confirm the city's traditional privileges and had mercenary (Landsknecht) troops deployed, leading to a civil war in 1605.
 Attempts by King Christian IV of Denmark to mediate failed and in 1606, Emperor Rudolf II banned the city.
 In 1607, Henry Julius again went to the emperor's court, in order to negotiate the details of the ban.
 In return, he was given the emperor's full support in dealing with the Brunswick insurgents.
 Nevertheless, all attacks on the city failed.

 Under the rule of Henry Julius, the persecution of Jews and witches reached a historic peak.
 Early in his career he expelled the Jews from his state.
 He was also a committed burner of witches; one contemporary chronicler wrote that Lechelnholze Square looked like a little forest, so crowded were the stakes.

+Support for the arts

-The duke was a dedicated follower of theatre and acting.
+The duke was a dedicated patron of theatre and music.
 In the years 1593 and 1594, he wrote eleven plays, in which he wrote about the moral duty of princes to burn witches.
 He invited Robert Browne, Thomas Sackville and their theatre company, who staged a shortened version of his "Susanna" for several years.
 His other plays, five comedies, four tragedies, were not very successful; however, one was a basis for the tall tales of Baron Munchausen.
-Duke Henry Julius also invited John Dowland to come and see Michael Praetorius, his Kapellmeister, playing on the famous Gröningen organ.
+In 1594, Duke Henry Julius invited John Dowland as court lutenist, and to meet Michael Praetorius, his Kapellmeister, organist and composer.

 When Emperor Rudolf died in 1612, Duke Henry Julius returned to the Prague court to consult his successor, Matthias.
 On 20 July 1613 he died in Prague, possibly of alcohol abuse.
 He was buried in the Marienkirche at Wolfenbüttel.